A hybrid isogeometric and finite element method: NURBS-enhanced finite element method for hexahedral meshes (NEFEM-HEX): Methodology

 where $\hat{C}_i:=\sum\limits_{j=1}^{n_{cp}} T_{ji}C_i$.
 Under this basis transformation, the isogeometric approximation of a scalar physical field at the image of a Greville point $\gamma_{k}$ denoted by $x_{k}$ is given by\cite{transformed-nurbs1}

-where $\{d_{\textbf{i}}\}_{i=1}^{n_{cp}}$ denote the coefficients of the isogeometric approximation corresponding to the original control points.\\ Since the entire boundary is represented by a NURBS surface in our context, we use the transformed basis functions in determining the values of physical fields over the entire boundary via the Greville points, unlike in \cite{transformed-nurbs1,transformed-nurbs2}.
+where $\{d_{\textbf{i}}\}_{i=1}^{n_{cp}}$ denote the coefficients of the isogeometric approximation corresponding to the original control points.\\ We use the transformed basis functions in determining the values of physical fields over the entire boundary via the Greville points, unlike in \cite{transformed-nurbs1,transformed-nurbs2}.